josephluck/helix/docs/Models/Effects.md

 type Actions = Helix.Actions<Reducers, Effects>
 ```

-We've made a type for `Actions` that is a combination of `Reducers` and `Effects`.
-The `Actions` type gets passed to our `fetch` effect type, so that Typescript knows what actions are available.
+The `Actions` type is a combination of `Reducers` and `Effects` that passed to our `fetch` effect type, so that effect knows what actions are available.

 We've also provided a third generic to the `fetch` effect; `Promise<string>`.
-This generic let's Typescript know what this effect will return, which means that whoever calls the effect will know what the effect returns.
+This generic informs Typescript of what this effect returns.
 Normally effects do not return anything, so the default value for the return generic is `void`.

 ### The model so far